PennyLaneAI/pennylane/doc/news/new_opmath.rst

     **qml.Hamiltonian**

-    The legacy classes :class:`~.pennylane.operation.Tensor` and :class:`~pennylane.Hamiltonian` will soon be deprecated.
+    The legacy classes :class:`~.pennylane.operation.Tensor` and :class:`~.pennylane.Hamiltonian` will soon be deprecated.
-    :class:`~.ops.op_math.LinearCombination` offers the same API as :class:`~pennylane.Hamiltonian` but works well with new opmath classes.
+    :class:`~.ops.op_math.LinearCombination` offers the same API as :class:`~.pennylane.Hamiltonian` but works well with new opmath classes.

     Depending on whether or not new opmath is active, ``qml.Hamiltonian`` will return either of the two classes.